 - EUR 80,000 (construction work).

-For procurements below these thresholds, the contracting authorities do not need to use the public contract procedure, but must still follow the principles of general public purchases and keep records of these procurements.
+For procurements with a value below these thresholds, the contracting authorities do not need to use the public contract procedure, but must still follow the principles of general public purchases and keep records of such procurements.

 Information on all contracts exceeding EUR 10,000 must be published on the contracting authority’s webpage or on the national procurement portal.